Id3arium/Idearium/README.md

 ## Be where your ideas are

-A novel way to visualize your ideas.
+A novel way to visualize your thoughts.

 Organize notes, revisit what youve learned, and make relationships between the thoughts in your mind.